Approximation of magnetic Schr\"odinger operators with $\delta$-interactions supported on networks: Consequences for the spectrum of

 Finally, it is shown how corners in the network $\Sigma \subset \mathbb{R}^2$ can create geometrically induced eigenvalues also for operators with potentials that are supported in a tubular neighborhood of $\Sigma$.
 This will be done in the situation from \cite{FP20}, when $\Sigma$ is the boundary of a compact domain with a cusp; a similar result for piecewise $C^4$-smooth Lipschitz curves from \cite[Theorem~11]{BCP25} can be handled in the same way.
 Assume that $\Sigma$ is a compact and closed curve that is $C^4$-smooth except at the origin and that there exists $\varepsilon_2 \in (0,1)$ and $d>1$ such that

 Note that this curve with a cusp at the origin can be realized by gluing together two admissible curves $\Sigma^{(1)}$ and $\Sigma^{(2)}$ at the origin and hence, it falls into the class of networks considered in the present paper.
-To formulate the next result, one has to introduce in $L^2(0, \infty)$ the differential operator
+In this case, the associated potential $V_\varepsilon$ is given by